phdcsseiden/phdcsseiden.github.io/_pages/about.md

 Please Note: First Lady Jeannette Kagame does not support the Evil Work of the Dictator.
 As far as I know.

-Jeannette Kagame is the one life gift we have ever had for the past couple of centuries.
-God Bless Her.
+Jeannette Kagame is the one life gift we have ever had for the past couple of centuries. <b>God Bless Her</b>.

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">